 Federal Funding Sources

-Federal agencies and departments play an important role in the grant-making realm.
+Federal agencies and departments play an important role in Federal grant processes.
 Each federal department and agency have web sites.
-These sites include helpful information about grant guidelines, deadlines, and past awards.
-Additionally, they often have the forms you need for submitting your proposal.
+These sites include helpful information about grant guidelines, proposal submission deadlines, and past awards.
+Grants.gov is also a good source of information on Federal funding opportunities.

 State of Kentucky Funding